multicatch/multicatch/README.md

 ### Rust

-* [rubble-templates](https://github.com/multicatch/rubble-rs) - a templating engine in Rust indended to be used to replace patterns in text with custom extendable syntax (using custom language in templates that will be evaluated using an interpreted).
+* [rubble-templates](https://github.com/multicatch/rubble-rs) - a templating engine in Rust indended to be used to interpolate text with custom extendable syntax.
 Published at [crates.io](https://crates.io/crates/rubble-templates).
+* [axxd](https://github.com/multicatch/axxd) - an axx file decryption tool.
+This tool can decrypt AxCrypt-encrypted files.

 ### C#